zenml-io/zenml/README.md

 # 👀 What is ZenML?

-**ZenML** is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
-Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.
+**ZenML** is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
+Built to enable collaboration among data scientists, ML Engineers, and MLOps Developers, it has a simple, flexible syntax, is **cloud-** and **tool-agnostic**, and has interfaces/abstractions that are thoughtfully designed for ML workflows.

-At its core, **ZenML pipelines execute ML-specific workflows** from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.
-There are many built-in batteries to support common ML development tasks.
+At its core, **ZenML pipelines execute ML-specific workflows** from sourcing data to splitting, preprocessing, training, all the way to serving and monitoring ML models in production.
+There are many built-in features to support common ML development tasks.
 ZenML is not here to replace the great tools that solve these individual problems.
 Rather, it offers an **extensible framework** and a standard abstraction to write and build your workflows.

 🎉 **Version 0.8.0 out now!** [Check out the release notes